 Oxburgh Hall's Roof Project

 A £6million project is underway at Oxburgh Hall, which will see repairs carried out to the roof, windows, chimneys and medieval gatehouse façade, securing Oxburgh’s future and the collection within.
 Our most ambitious conservation project to date, the work will take us until 2021 to complete.

-In order for us to carry out the work, a highly complex engineer-designed scaffold will be erected around Oxburgh Hall for the duration of the project.
-The design, which is the largest scaffolding structure we've ever attempted in the East, has had to overcome the added complication that the 500 year old building is surrounded by a moat.
+In order for us to carry out the work, a highly complex engineer-designed scaffold will be erected around Oxburgh Hall for the duration of the project, which has had to overcome the added complication that the 500 year old building is surrounded by a moat.

 We’re also extremely grateful to The Wolfson Foundation for supporting the project with £100,000 towards repairs, as well as the European Agricultural Fund for Rural Development through the LEADER programme, the Sylvia Waddilove Foundation UK and The Constance Travis Charitable Trust.
-It's also thanks to many of you who have already donated to our roof appeal or supported us through visiting or spending money in the tea-room, shop and bookshop.
+It's also thanks to many of you who have donated to our roof appeal or supported us through visiting or spending money in the tea-room, shop and bookshop.

 Work begins on the chimneys

 29 Jan 20

 Conserving our leather wall-hangings